PaulskPt/galactic_unicorn_MSFS2020_GPSout_GPRMC_and_GPGGA/README.md

  Receive, fliter and dispay MSFS2020 GPS data on the 53 x 11 LED matrix display of the 'Galactic Unicorn'.

-Display flown track and other GPS data to the display of the esp-box and use ground speed to control the displayed data
+Display flown track to the display of the Galactic Unicorn and use ground speed to control the displayed data

-Software:
-See 'Examples'

 Used hardware: